ethereum/py_ecc/README.md

 ```

 ## BLS Signatures

-**Warning: It contains some experimental codes and has NOT been audited.**

 `py_ecc` implements the [IETF BLS draft standard v4](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04) as per the inter-blockchain standardization agreement.
 The BLS standards specify [different ciphersuites](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04#section-4) which each have different functionality to accommodate various use cases.
 The following ciphersuites are available from this library: